aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/creating-loading-and-saving-3d-scene/specify-3d-file-save-options/_index.md

 {{< gist "aspose-3d-gists" "cfde9f76113134443c76608c1d19453a" "Loading-and-Saving-SaveOptions-FBXSaveOption.py" >}}

-FBXSaveOptions also exposes EnableCompression property which can be used to compress large binary data in the FBX file.
+`FBXSaveOptions` also exposes `enable_compression` property which can be used to compress large binary data in the FBX file.
 Default value of this property is true.
 Below code snippet explains how can you work with this property while saving a scene.